 If you make a gift in kind to a volunteer (who is not an office holder or employee) as a ‘thank you’, you should not have to deal with income tax or NIC.
 This is the case provided that the cost is reasonable in relation to your organisation’s total income and the volunteer’s contribution.

 Gifts in kind might include:

-- tickets to events
+- tickets to events outside the organisation

 It is important that such gifts are genuine gifts – they should not be expected or a reward for work or services performed.
 If they are not genuine gifts, they may be taxable either as employment income or miscellaneous income.

 If you make a gift and it is seen as employment income because the volunteer is an office holder or employee, the benefit in kind rules will apply.
 These help you work out the value of the gift and whether an exemption could apply (for example the trivial benefit exemption).
 There may be income tax and NIC to pay.
 There is guidance for employers in HMRC’s booklet.

 To the extent there is a liability, an employer could protect the employee by using a PAYE settlement agreement.